avisi-cloud/structurizr-site-generatr/README.md

 ## Customizing the generated website

-The site generator use by default the [C4PlantUmlExporter](https://github.com/structurizr/export/tree/main/src/main/java/com/structurizr/export/plantuml#c4plantumlexporter) to generate the diagrams.
+By default, the site generator uses the [C4PlantUmlExporter](https://github.com/structurizr/export/tree/main/src/main/java/com/structurizr/export/plantuml#c4plantumlexporter) to generate the diagrams.
 When using this exporter, all properties available for the C4PlantUMLExporter, e.g. `c4plantuml.tags`, can be applied and affect the diagrams in the generate site.
 See also [Diagram notation](https://docs.structurizr.com/export/comparison) for an overview of supported features